 It’s week 5 of school for us and it’s a four-day week!
-Week 5 means we are continuing ABC BOOTCAMP, continuing to refine our center routines including adding our ten frames and count the room math centers, continue with Number Bootcamp, five senses, our district-mandated Wit And Wisdom requirements, and our foundational skills curriculum.
+Week 5 means we are continuing ABC BOOTCAMP, continuing to refine our center routines including adding our ten frames and count the room math centers, continue with Number Bootcamp, five senses, our district-mandated requirements, and our foundational skills curriculum.
 And this week, we’re doing our Family Research Project!
 This year, my goal is to show you that you can use our TKS resources along with required curriculums so you’ll see that happening throughout the school year!

 - We are required to wear masks indoors but not at recess.

 - We can have shared supplies and centers while maintaining 3 feet of distance when possible.

 - We are keeping our enhanced cleaning procedures (wipe down surfaces throughout the day, steam sanitize the room daily, hand sanitizer/hand washing throughout the day, steam mop the floors daily, etc)

 As always, you can download our weekly lesson plans by clicking on the image!

 You can get our EDITABLE lesson plan template by clicking on the image below: